ClaudioLutz/SQL_Chatbot_V2/README.md

 ## Features

 * Ask questions in plain English; receive the generated SQL and results
+* **Automatic data analysis** with statistical insights in the Analysis tab
 * Read‑only execution against SQL Server (e.g., AdventureWorks)
 * Minimal, self‑contained frontend served by FastAPI
 * Simple configuration via `.env`

+## Analysis Feature

+### Overview
+The SQL Chatbot now includes automatic data analysis capabilities.
+After executing a query, users can view statistical insights about their data in the Analysis tab.

+### Features
+- **Variable Type Summary:** Breakdown of column data types
+- **Numeric Statistics:** Mean, standard deviation, quartiles for numeric columns
+- **Cardinality Analysis:** Unique value counts for all columns
+- **Missing Values:** Detection of null/missing data

+### Usage
+1. Submit a natural language question
+2. View query results in the Results tab
+3. Click the **Analysis** tab to see statistical summary
+4. Analysis is generated automatically (< 2 seconds for typical datasets)

+### Limitations
+- Analysis requires at least 2 rows of data
+- Maximum dataset size: 50,000 rows
+- Datasets exceeding the limit will display an informational message

+### Dependencies
+- `skimpy==0.0.9` - Statistical analysis engine
+- `pandas>=2.0.0` - Data manipulation
+- `numpy>=1.24.0` - Numerical operations

 ---